smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/02 - SQL Query Processing Order.md

 ---------------------------------------------------------

-The four table operators and their subphases are:
+The four table operators described in the previous diagram and their subphases are:

 | Operator |                      Subphases                          |
 |----------|---------------------------------------------------------|